aggregat4/dendriform/JOURNAL.md

 ## 2021-11-26 implementation notes

 I have added a setClock method on the IdbReplicaStorage, but this seems like a bottleneck.
 Perhaps rather derive the current maxclock from the actual logmoverecords?

+## 2021-12-10 uncertainty about how to handle the ROOT node

+It is unclear to me where we want to handle the special case that is the ROOT node.
+For now I have added the ROOT node as a special case to the moveoperation.ts loadNode method.

+BTW tests are absolutely critical for all the functionality.
+Don't believe I didn't have any for the storage before. :facepalm: